Working with Wired Cameras

 On iOS, how you physically connect your camera to your iOS device will depend on the both the connector your camera has, and the connector your iOS device has.
 Some common examples can be found below.

-iPad Pro with USB-C
+iPad and iPhone with USB-C

 iPhone, iPad and iPod touch with Lightning